Sanawar21/quiz-app/README.md

 A quiz app that is connected with a firebase database.

-The app supports comments, likes and followers and followings for each user.
+The app supports comments, likes and followers and followings for each user and advanced user authentication.

 It can be ran on android, ios, windows, and as a web app on chrome.